-JBATA has in place the Operational Rules setting forth conflicts of interest that may arise in the course of the JBA TIBOR administration, including the involvement in the process of definition and determination of the JBA TIBOR by the person belonging to a financial institution.
-Based on this, JBATA stipulates measures to manage and mitigate such conflicts of interest in its Operational Rules, and implement these measures.
-Accordingly, JBATA is broadly compliant with the IOSCO Principles.
+JBATA has in place the Operational Rules, the Code of Conduct and the Conflict of Interest Management Policy identifying conflicts of interest that may arise in the course of the JBA TIBOR administration and stipulating measures to manage and mitigate such conflicts of interest, and implements these measures in accordance with these rules.
+Accordingly, JBATA is compliant with the IOSCO Principles.